-“It’s natural to be nervous when we think to do something new, but we can’t allow fear to replace nervousness.
+“It’s natural to be nervous when we think of doing something new, but we can’t allow fear to replace nervousness.
 Fear restricts motion, which prevents us from being where we’re meant to be.”

 Truth smiled uncontrollably, “If I knew everybody else in the world was like you, I would have been shared my poetry.
 To answer your question, yes, I’m done.
 Would you care to hear it?”

-Kelly, as well as other people who were in earshot, began to applaud and cheer.
+Kelly, as well as other people who were in earshot, applauded and cheered.
 Truth put her hands up to her face; she was happy and embarrassed, all at the same time.

 The atmosphere of Speak Your Piece was terrific; it was no wonder it was as popular as it was.
 Great food, drinks, smooth jazz, and spoken words, what more could a creative expect.
-Since its grand opening four years ago, the two hundred and fifty person capacity level has always been met.
-Speak Your Piece was so popular that many people paid for seating months in advance.
+Since its grand opening four years ago, Speak Your Piece was always packed.

-“Beloved, what is it that you fear most, and that’s keeping you from shining as you should?”
+“Beloved, what is it you fear most, and that’s keeping you from shining as you should?”

-Truth looked into King’s hazel eyes, eyes she has gotten lost in on numerous occasions, eyes, she loved like no others.
-“Rejection, and the verbal feedback that will follow it,” she said confidently, she flashed a weak smile afterward.
+Truth looked into King’s hazel eyes, eyes she has gotten lost in frequently, eyes she loved like no others.
+“Rejection, and the verbal feedback that will follow it,” she said confidently.
+She flashed a weak smile afterward.

-“Oh my beautiful sista, everyone wasn’t meant to like, let alone love all we do, just how life works, baby.
-When we realize this fact, we’ll stop holding ourselves back and soar.
+“Oh my beautiful sista, everyone wasn’t meant to like, let alone love, all we do, just how life works, baby.
+When we realize this, we’ll stop holding ourselves back and soar.
 Listen to this.”

-King pulled a recorder from the right pocket of his trousers, pressed play, and watched as Truth smiled uncontrollably, and thanks to hearing the sound of her own voice.
+King pulled a recorder from the right pocket of his trousers, pressed play, and watched as Truth smiled uncontrollably, and thanks to hearing her own voice.

 “Oh my God, Kel’ recorded me earlier,” Truth giggled like a schoolgirl with a major crush.

 “Indeed, she did.”
 King turned off the device and placed it back in his pocket.
-He then walked up on Truth, put his arms around her waist, and gazed into her warm brown eyes.
-“Your talent has been denied its moment long enough, it’s time for the world to know of it,” he said in the smoothest manner possible.
-He placed his lips on hers, and they began to kiss as if it wasn’t the first time they ever did.
+He then walked up to Truth, put his arms around her waist, and gazed into her warm brown eyes.
+“Your talent has been denied its moment long enough.
+It’s time for the world to know of it,” he said in the smoothest manner possible.
+He placed his lips on hers, and they kissed as if it wasn’t the first time they ever did.
 She broke the heated kiss.

 King smiled a winning smile, “Because every moment has its time.
 I’ve been feeling you feeling me for a while, but obviously, you weren’t feeling me feeling you.
 I was patient and respectful because I felt you were worth the wait.
 After I talked to Kelly earlier, and she shared with me the talk you two had, as well as after hearing the recording of your beautiful poem, I decided it was time for me to enlighten you on how I feel.”